b15

 George Brettle and Company

-From Chapel Street you can see the fine Georgian-style frontage of George Brettle and Company, built between May 1834 and June 1835.
-George Brettle and Company were once one of the UK’s biggest hosiery and knitwear producers, with sites in Belper and London.
+George Brettle and Company was built on Chapel Street between May 1834 and June 1835.
+The company was once one of the UK’s biggest hosiery and knitwear producers, with sites in Belper and London.
 They produced stockings for Queen Victoria, with a fine black floral design, hand-sewn – or ‘chevened’ – onto her black stockings.
+Much of the chevening was performed at home in cottages, often by young girls, some starting as young as the age of five.
+Hosiery was brought into Belper in skips, by the railway, and delivered to cheveners in their cottages.
+The trade was controlled by the chevening mistresses who each

 Courtaulds bought Brettles in 1964 and closed the site in May 1987.
 Much of it was demolished for a retail park, but the main building survives, now occupied by the De Bradelei Mill retail outlet.